nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### [Developed] Adding Remarks With Editor
 Users can add, edit, or remove remarks for students or tuition classes, which is facilitated by `RemarkEditor`.
 The `UIManager` displays a dialog box with a text area for users to type in the description of the remark.
 Additionally, the `RemarkEditor` supports the following operations:

-- `RemarkEditor#setRemark()` — Sets the name and remarks of the identified student or tuition class.
+- `RemarkEditor#setRemark(name, remark)` — Sets the name and remark of the identified student or tuition class.
 - `RemarkEditor#getRemark()`— Retrieves the description input by the user as a `Remark`.

 The interactions between the components during the execution of the `RemarkCommand` is show in the sequence diagram below.
 The interactions and execution paths for `RemarkClassCommand` are the same. <br>